Macroscopic and Microscopic Exams

 When possible, a genus- or species-level identification of the submitted organism will be made.

-Organisms submitted that are identified as not causing human diseases will be reported as non-parasites.
+Organisms submitted that do not transmit infections causing human diseases will be reported as non-parasites.

 Physicians should determine if finding is coincidental or relevant to infection based on identification and origin of specimen.